plone/docs-guide/docs/markdown/whitespace.md

 Other style guides suggest to use line breaks after the character limit has been reached, but this will lead to deformed rendered output since GFM supports [soft line breaks](https://github.github.com/gfm/#soft-line-breaks).

-Therefore, this guide advices to **avoid using a character limit per line for flowing text**, but try to use a maximum line length of 120 characters (including whitespaces) for all other document elements.
+This guide advices to **avoid using a character limit per line for flowing text**, but try to use a maximum line length of 120 characters (including whitespaces) for all other document elements.

 Instead of enforcing a maximum line length, users should use [soft line wrapping](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap):